sergiabadal/sergiabadal.github.io/bio.md

 ### Honors and Awards

 - Top 2% scientists in the world in 2020, according to the Stanford's Ioannidis dataset.
-September 2021.
-DATA
+September 2021. [[DATA]](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/3)
 - National Champion of the European Innovation Council (EIC), designated to ~100 influential researchers and enterpreneurs across Europe.
 February 2021.
 - Editor of the Year at the Nano Communication Networks Journal, awarded to the best performing editor in a natural year.
 December 2019.
 - Nano Communication Networks Journal Young Investigator Award, awarded to a Young researcher active in the fields of Nanoscale Communication and Networking.
 September 2019.
-ANNOUNCEMENT
+[ANNOUNCEMENT](https://www.journals.elsevier.com/nano-communication-networks/news/dr-sergi-abadal-receives-the-young-investigator-award)
 - UPC Outstanding Dissertation Award, awarded to best PhD theses at Universitat Politècnica de Catalunya.
 Academic Year 2016.
-ANNOUNCEMENT
+[ANNOUNCEMENT](https://doctorat.upc.edu/ca/tesi/premis-extraordinaris/carpeta-2018/convocatoria-2018)
 - INTEL Fellowship, within the INTEL Doctoral Student Honor Programme, awarded to exceptional PhD candidates pursuing leading-edge innovation in fields related to Intel's business and research interests in the European Union, Switzerland and Russia.
 Fall 2013 - Spring 2015.
 - Accenture Award, bestowed to the best academic record within the Master in Information and Communication Technologies (MINT) at the Universitat Politècnica de Catalunya (UPC).
 September 2012.
 - Vodafone Foundation Fellowship, awarded to outstanding graduate students in the Escola Tècnica i Superior d'Enginyeria de Telecomunicació de Barcelona, to conduct graduate research in the USA, Fall 2009-Spring 2010.
 - ASPLOS '16 Travel Grant, awarded to selected students to attend the 21st ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Atlanta, April 2016.
-- Sentinel of Science 2016-2017, awarded by the website Publons to the Top 1 per cent of researchers contributing to the peer review of the field of Computer Science, 2017.
-The same was granted in 2016 to the Top 10 per cent reviewers in Engineering.
+- Sentinel of Science 2016-2017, awarded by the website Publons to the [Top 1%](http://sergiabadal.com/pdf/publons_certificate_2017.pdf) of researchers contributing to the peer review of the field of Computer Science, 2017.
+The same was granted in 2016 to the [Top 10%](http://sergiabadal.com/pdf/publons_certificate_2016.pdf) reviewers in Engineering.

 ### News Appearances
 - [ENG] The Register.
 Blight the power: Jamming attack cripples wireless signals using clever reflective technology.
 June 2020.
-[LINK]
+[LINK](https://www.theregister.com/2020/06/01/irs_wireless_jamming/)
 - [CAT] Diari de Terrassa.
 Interview about 5G: present and future.
 April 2020.
-[LINK] [LINK2]
+[LINK](http://www.diarideterrassa.es/gentdt/2020/03/21/ara-mateix-5g-tecnologia-enfocada/135166.html) [LINK2](https://www.citm.upc.edu/blog/el-diari-de-terrassa-entrevista-al-profesor-sergi-abadal-para-analizar-los-retos-de-la-tecnologia-5g/)
 - [ESP] Lavanguardia/El Periódico.
 Scientists from UPC investigate reconfigurable and programmable metamaterials.
 July 2017.
-[LINK] [LINK2]
+[LINK](http://www.lavanguardia.com/vida/20170710/424038208290/cientificos-de-la-upc-investigan-materiales-reconfigurables-y-programables.html) [LINK2](http://www.elperiodico.com/es/sociedad/20170710/cientificos-de-la-upc-investigan-materiales-reconfigurables-y-programables-6158737)
 - [ENG] IEEE Xplore Spotlight.
 Graphennas: The Wonder Compound Meets Nano-Scale Wireless Communications.
 October 2015.
-[LINK]
+[LINK](http://ieeexplore-spotlight.ieee.org/article/graphennas-the-wonder-compound-meets-nano-scale-wireless-communications/)